 From investing to help with a down payment on a house to putting away money in a savings account for an emergency, it’s important for savers to align their savings with their goals.
 When deciding where to put their money, savers should ask themselves two questions.
 “How long do I have before I need access to these funds?” and “How much can I risk for a bigger return?”

 While it’s possible to save money in your checking account, it’s not ideal.
 The average checking account offers only 0.6% interest – if it offers interest at all.
-While your money will be safe, because of inflation your money will buy less stuff the longer it sits in your checking account.
+While your money is safe, because of inflation your money loses spending power in your account.
 A checking account is not good for saving money.

-For savers looking for a return on their long-term savings that beats inflation (and might even return more), it pays to explore a variety of options.
+For savers looking for a return that beats inflation (and might even return more), it pays to explore options.

 High yield savings accounts offer competitive rates that will keep your money from losing real value over time.
 Other savings options, like traditional brokerage accounts, offer savers greater flexibility and the potential for greater returns.

 New approaches to saving, like robo-advisors, provide savers with more options.
 A robo-advisor like Acorns lets savers invest their spare change automatically.
 Robos like Stash allow you to buy stocks for as little as $5.